Order isomorphisms of sup-stable function spaces: continuous, Lipschitz, c-convex, and beyond

 Conversely, take any $J$ satisfying \eqref{eq:isophi_convex}.
 Such $J$ is clearly order preserving and, reversing the reasoning which led to \eqref{eq:Jf_sci} and using that $A$ has a weak-* continuous adjoint, $Jf$ is the supremum of lower semicontinuous convex functions, hence $Jf\in\G$.
 If we set $J^1f(x)=-\frac1d\bk{b,A^{-1}(x-c)} -\frac{\delta}{d} +\frac1d \cdot f(A^{-1}(x-c))$, it satisfies $J^1Jf=f$.

-\end{proof} Applying \Cref{prop:isophi_anti-invol}, we know that, for $\G=\Rg(B)$ for some $\bB$ as in \eqref{eq:RgB_tpsd}, the anti-involutions are only the composition of the reference one $\bB$ with order isomorphisms.
-In this case, the reference is the Fenchel transform, and we thus recover \cite[Theorem 5]{ArtsteinAvidan2009} for $\X=\R^d$ as a special case and derive a straightforward extension to semi-convex functions, i.e.\ the functions $f$ such that $f+\frac{\alpha}{2}\|\cdot\|^2$ is convex l.s.c. \begin{Corollary} Let $\G$ be the space of proper convex lower semicontinuous functions over a reflexive Banach space $\X$, assumed to be linearly isomorphic to its dual $\X^*$.
+\end{proof} Applying \Cref{prop:isophi_anti-invol}, we know that, for $\G=\Rg(B)$ for some $\bB$ as in \eqref{eq:RgB_tpsd}, the anti-involutions are of the form $\bB J$ with order isomorphisms $J:\G\to \G$ such that $\bB J \bB J=\Id_{\G}$.
+We can equivalently consider $J \bB$.
+In the present case, $\bB$ is the Fenchel transform, and we thus recover \cite[Theorem 5]{ArtsteinAvidan2009} for $\X=\R^d$ as a special case and derive a straightforward extension to semi-convex functions, i.e.\ the functions $f$ such that $f+\frac{\alpha}{2}\|\cdot\|^2$ is convex l.s.c. \begin{Corollary} Let $\G$ be the space of proper convex lower semicontinuous functions over a reflexive Banach space $\X$, assumed to be linearly isomorphic to its dual $\X^*$.
 Then the anti-involutions over $\G$ are of the form

 with $A\in \Lcal(\X)$ invertible, $c\in \X$, $\delta\in\R$ and $K^{-1}A^{-\top}KA=\Id_\X$ where $K:\X \rightarrow \X^*$ is the duality operator and $A^{-\top}$ is the inverse of the adjoint of $A$.

 Let $\alpha\in\R$.
 If $\G$ is instead the space of proper $\alpha$-semiconvex lower semicontinuous functions, then the anti-involutions over $\G$ are of the form with $A,K,c$ as above.
 Such $J$ have an alternative expression based on the inf-convolution, using that $(f+\frac{\alpha}{2}\|\cdot\|_\X^2)^*=f^*\square(\frac{1}{2\alpha}\|\cdot\|_{\X^*}^2)$. \end{Corollary} \begin{proof} For convex functions, applying \Cref{prop:isophi_anti-invol}, since the Fenchel transform is an anti-involution with these assumptions on $\X$, see e.g.\ \cite[Theorem 1.3]{Cheng2021}, we have that $Tf(x)=\bk{b,x}+\delta +d \cdot f^* (K(Ax+c))$.
 The operator $TT$ is a (max,+)-isomorphism since $TT=\Id_\G$.
 However $TT(f+\la)=TTf+d^2\la$, so necessarily $d=1$.
 Moreover $\{\bk{p,\cdot}+\la\}_{p\in\X^*,\la\in\R}$ sup-generates $\G$, so $TT=\Id_\G$ iff, for all $p\in\X^*$, $TT\bk{p,\cdot}=\bk{p,\cdot}$.
 Fix $p\in\X^*$, we have that $T\bk{p,\cdot}(x)=\bk{b,x}+\delta+\delta^\top_{A^{-1}(K^{-1}p-c)}$, and $TT\bk{p,\cdot}(x)=\bk{b,x}+ \bk{K(Ax+c)-b,A^{-1}(K^{-1}p-c)}$.
 Identifying the ``monomials'' in $p$ and $x$, we get that $b=Kc$ and $K^{-1}A^{-\top}KA=\Id_\X$ are necessary and sufficient conditions.